Admission By Motion

 Applications for admission by motion under APR 3(c) may be started and filed on or after January 1, 2014.
 Note that APR 5(b) requires that Admission by Motion applicants must complete the preadmission requirements within one year from the date of filing the application.
 After one year,you will need to submit a new application and fee.
 You may withdraw your application at any time subject to a $300 non-refundable administrative fee.
 Fees paid to the NCBE are also non-refundable.

-The admissions process is governed by the Admission and Practice Rules (APR), the WSBA Admission Policies, and the Application Instructions.
+The admissions process is governed by the Admission and Practice Rules (APR) and the Application Instructions.

 Admission By Motion applications and admissions are governed by APR 1 - 5 and 7.